taohexxx/navim/README.md

 `nerd_fonts`             | `1`, `0`                                            | requires [fonts](https://github.com/taohexxx/fonts)

 Use `:echo g:navim_setting` in Neovim (or Vim) to check for runtime settings.

+if `completion_plugin` is `'coc'`, you need to install coc extensions manually like this for the first time: `:CocInstall coc-snippets coc-highlight coc-lists`.
+[Using coc extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions)

 ## Advanced Installation